Slindon College offers carefully structured and tailored education for boys who don’t thrive in a mainstream environment.

 From the outset in Year 7, children have specialist subject classrooms.
 Thoughtful and practical solutions are in place to ensure pupils can move between these with ease, and focus on learning.
 ‘Box system’ is used, giving each pupil a tub in every classroom to store work and books, meaning they don’t have to carry it around with them.

 “If a boy doesn’t turn up when he should and with the things he should have, we don’t punish him, because that’s why he’s here,” says Jenny.
 “Instead we look at what we can do to help him find coping strategies.”

 Instead of excluding children for erratic behaviour, focus is on rewarding progress.

-Boys have half an hour of prep each morning when they do their ‘homework’, allowing them to be unencumbered in the evenings.
+Boys in Years 7-9 have half an hour of prep each morning when they do their ‘homework’, allowing them to be unencumbered in the evenings.
 All do quiet reading after that, giving a clear focus many have previously lacked.
 Results are remarkable, with some boys improving their reading age by three years within 18 months.

 Slindon proudly tells of pupils who came to the school unable to read and write, who left with glowing GCSEs.
 This progress is the result of work by highly experienced and dedicated staff.